 Visit Program Entry to learn more about program entry requirements and registration.

 Registered nurses work in hospitals and community healthcare settings around the world.
 Visit Graduating and Jobs to discover opportunities.

-Once you graduate from the Bachelor of Science in Nursing program, you must apply for registration as a Registered Nurse with the CRNBC to be eligible for employment.
-To register you must meet the CRNBC Competencies and Standards for Entry-Level Registered Nurse Practice in British Columbia.
+Once you graduate from the Bachelor of Science in Nursing program, you must apply for registration as a Registered Nurse with the BCCNP to be eligible for employment.
+To register you must meet the BCCNP Competencies and Standards for Entry-Level Registered Nurse Practice in British Columbia.

 It is important that you are aware of these prior to applying for admission to the Nursing program.

-These requirements are described on the CRNBC's Website at the following links:
+These requirements are described on the BCCNP's Website at the following links:

-If you have concerns about whether or not you have the required skills and abilities for admission to or progression through the Nursing program, contact BCIT's Disability Resource Centre.
+If you have concerns about whether or not you have the required skills and abilities for admission to or progression through the Nursing program, contact BCIT's Accessibility Services.